 Losing in court will force the president to finally negotiate changes to his expensive, unworkable health law.

-Anybody think that's gonna happen?
+Anybody think that's going to happen?

 We still have way too many people who do not understand who Barack Obama is.

-So Obama loses at the court, and he's automatically going, okay, okay, Uncle, I give, I give, let's sit down and talk.
+So Obama loses at the court and he's automatically going, okay, okay, uncle, I give, I give.

 Isn't going to happen.

-But Betsy McCoy's optimistic.
+But Betsy McCoy is optimistic.

-She says suddenly the politically impossible compromise on Obamacare will become politically inevitable.
+She says, suddenly the politically impossible compromise on Obamacare will become politically inevitable.

 Look for big changes in the second half of this year.

-King versus Burwell is about the subsidies that make Obamacare plans quote unquote affordable.
+King versus Burwell is about the subsidies that make Obamacare plans, quote-unquote, affordable.

 But remember, it isn't affordable.